MateuszPestka/Project-1/readme.md

 - **Form Testing**
   - During the testing of my form I realised my Phone number input only allowed for ten characters and required at least 13 with dashes inbetween each 3 number.
-  - **Fix**: I removed the dashes inbetween the allowed pattern of numbers and increased my max-length to 14 to allow for prefixes like +353.
+  - **Fix**: I removed the dashes inbetween the allowed pattern of numbers and increased my max-length to 14 to allow for prefixes such as +353.

   - My Enquire button did not have a hover attribute and when hovered over did not look clickable.
   - **Fix**: I added a hover attribute in my CSS file making the button change color and improving UX making it easier to recognise as a button.